MCU Deployment

 deb [trusted=yes] file:/debian/dvd6 buster contrib main non-free

-.
-Update the list of packets and make sure that no error occurred during the process:
+Save changes with Ctrl+O and close the editor with Ctrl+X. Update the list of packets and make sure that no error occurred during the process:

 apt update

-# Step 4.
-MCU installation
+Step 4.
+Installing the MCU

 apt –f install /home/$USER/iso/usb/<file_name>.deb